SonnyLarsson/Texts/A short guide to sentences in technical writing.md

 # A short guide to sentences in technical writing

-This guide contains one take on how to write technical texts, centered around sentence structure and how sentences relate to one another.
+This guide contains one take on how to write technical texts.
+This take is centered around sentence structure and how sentences relate to one another.

 <br>